brookshelley/brookshelley/content/books.md

 type: books
 ---

+### Wool

+Fun to read while watching the show.

+### Birnam Wood

+A lot different than I expected but a fun thriller throughout.

+### Loki's Ring

+After two of Lecht's books, I think her style is a little too on the nose for me, but I broadly enjoy it.
+When you're including an interesting set of genders and sexualities it's a delicate dance that in this case feels a little too box-check-y.

 ### The End We Start From ###

 A poignant story about motherhood and survival.
 Kind of a one-two punch with the last book.